vyaki1718/blackeye/README.md

 ## Contact

-Pluto's core developer is [J-dogcoder](https://github.com/j-dogcoder) Any questions about the Pluto Client can be emailed to [j.dogcoder@gmail.com](mailto:j.dogcoder@gmail.com).
+Blackeye 2.0's core developer is [J-dogcoder](https://github.com/j-dogcoder) Any questions about the Pluto Client can be emailed to [j.dogcoder@gmail.com](mailto:j.dogcoder@gmail.com).
 However, for technical support and other problems, please go through the channels mentioned above first.